 Step 3: The Examination Process

-If the examining attorney determines that there are no issues which need to be addressed and that the trademark is entitled to registration the examining attorney will approve the trademark for publication (See Below).
+If the examining attorney determines that there are no issues which need to be addressed and that the trademark is entitled to registration the examining attorney will approve the trademark for publication (More on this Below).

-If an acceptable Response to an Office Action is filed the examining attorney will approve the mark for publication.
+Once an acceptable response is filed the examining attorney will approve the mark for publication.

 Step 4: Publication for Opposition

-Again, however, this is exceedingly rare and the vast majority of trademark applications that are Published for Opposition are never opposed simply moving on to Stage 5: Registration of Your Trademark.
+Opposition is exceedingly rare and the vast majority of trademark applications that are Published for Opposition are never opposed and simply move on to Stage 5: Registration of Your Trademark.

 Step 5: Registration of Your Trademark